pj-pj-pj/weather-app/README.md

 # weather-app
-weather updates and forecasts for your location with this weather app
+simply enter your location and weather updates and forecasts of your location from weather-api will be fetched and displayed